Milo175/UTMB-Analysis-Pommeret/README.md

 For this question, I transformed the CSV table into a line chart to plot a trend line to discover trends over the last 18 years

+**Graph 1: Athlete's UTMB Index Score over the years of his career**
 ![](Photos/Picture%201.png)

+* The graph shows a steady linear trend line in the athletes 'Score' within the UTMB Index over the years.
+Given Ludovic's impressive records, this means that from the start of his ultra marathon sports career in 2007 until today, he has consistently been one of the best ultra runners in the world.

 <br><br>
 6. **Seasonal Performance Trends**: Assess if race performance varies depending on the time of year.

+**Table 8: Athlete's average percentile finish per season of the year**
 | Season   |   number_of_races | average_percentile_finish   |
 |:---------|------------------:|:----------------------------|
 | Spring   |                35 | 0.84%                       |